-Corporate expenses (also called indirect expenses) are those that are not specific to the Illinois program but support all current and future PaintCare programs.
-These costs include but are not limited to corporate staffing (e.g., PaintCare's president, vice president of state programs, communications staff); back-office support (e.g., information technology, legal, government affairs, and accounting); company-wide auditing, insurance, outside counsel, and other professional services; software licenses and maintenance of data management systems; occupancy; general communications; and other supplies and services that support all PaintCare programs.
+Corporate expenses (also called indirect expenses) are those that are not specific to the Maryland program but support all current and future PaintCare programs.
+These costs include but are not limited to corporate staffing (e.g., PaintCare's president, operations staff, communications team); back-office support (e.g., information technology, legal, government affairs, and accounting); company-wide auditing, insurance, outside counsel, and other professional services; software licenses and maintenance of data management systems; occupancy; general communications; and other supplies and services that support all PaintCare programs.

 Corporate expenses are allocated among all PaintCare programs based on their relative populations in the most recent census.
-New programs begin to pay their relative share six months before the program starts.
-At the time of plan submission, Illinois represents 12.4% of the combined population of the PaintCare programs (based on 2020 census data).
-In future years, PaintCare may update the corporate allocation based on the population estimates published annually by the U.S. Census Bureau.
+New programs begin to pay their relative share about six months before the program starts.
+At the time of plan submission, Maryland represents 5.6% of the combined population of the PaintCare programs (based on 2020 census data).
+In future years, PaintCare may update the corporate allocation based on the population estimates published by the Census Bureau.

-As additional states pass paint stewardship legislation, those states are added to the corporate allocation formula and the percentage of corporate expenses will decrease for each of the other programs.
+In addition, as additional states pass paint stewardship legislation, those states are added to the corporate allocation formula and the share of corporate expenses decrease for each of the current programs.